-2 The Process
+2. The process

-As a Regulated Activity provider (RAP) almost all paid employees at The Gillford Centre are in regulated activity and therefore subject to an enhanced DBS certificate with check(s) of the relevant DBS barred list(s).
+As a Regulated Activity provider (RAP) almost all paid employees at The Gillford Centre are in regulated activity and therefore subject to an enhanced DBS certificate with check(s) of the relevant DBS barred list(s), with an additional requirement to ensure the suitablility of those staff who work with relevant pupil groups under the Childcare Act.